bitcoin/bitcoin/doc/translation_process.md

 When new plurals are added to the source file, it's important to do the following steps:

-1. Open dash_en.ts in Qt Linguist (also included in the Qt SDK)
+1. Open crown_en.ts in Qt Linguist (also included in the Qt SDK)
 2. Search for `%n`, which will take you to the parts in the translation that use plurals
 3. Look for empty `English Translation (Singular)` and `English Translation (Plural)` fields
 4. Add the appropriate strings for the singular and plural form of the base string